ppy/osu-wiki/wiki/Tournaments/GTS/CGTS_2021/en.md

 6. The size of the NoMod bracket will be of 4 in Group Stage until Round Of 16, it will be of 5 in Quarterfinals, and it will be of 6 in Semifinals until Grand Finals.
 7. The size of the Hidden, Hard Rock, and Double Time will be of 2 from Group Stage until Quarterfinals, and it will be of 3 from Semifinals until Grand Finals.
 8. The size of the FreeMod pool will be of 3 during the rest of the tournament.
 9. The FreeMod pool is played with FreeMod activated.
-Every player HAS to pick Hidden, HardRock or both.
+Every player **has** to pick Hidden, HardRock or both.
 In the team tournament, at least two players have to pick Hidden, HardRock or both.
 10. The Tiebreaker is played under FreeMod conditions but it is not necessary to enable mods.
 11. The mappool for each stage will be showcased a week before.

 ### Scheduling instructions

-1. Every stage will be held **during the weekend**. (it is however allowed to schedule on another day if no good time is found during the weekend and a referee is available)
+1. Every stage will be held **during the weekend**.
+It is, however, allowed to schedule on another day, if no good time is found during the weekend and a referee is available.
-2. We will try to schedule as best as possible to fit with the timezones.
-The schedule will be released the previous weekend of each stage.
+2. We will try to schedule as good as possible to fit with the timezones.
+The schedule of each stage will be released on the weekend prior to it.
 3. Reschedules will only be considered if both players/teams agree to a time, this needs to be done and notified to the tournament staff before **Thursday at 23:59 UTC** in that particular week when the match takes place.
 4. For the team tournament, reschedules may only be requested by **the team captain**.